Amir Amor: 2011–2022: Rudimental

-But a turn arrives in 2011 when Atlantic threaten to cut both of Amor's developed and signed artists and under a major funding cut, Amor rapidly turns Major Toms into a commercial studio space.
-He also speaks with Worthington on expanding it into a record label.
+A turn arrived in 2011 when Atlantic threatened to cut both of Amor's developed and signed artists and under a major funding cut, Amor turned Major Toms into a commercial studio space.
+He also spoke with Worthington on expanding it into a record label.

-On Worthington's advice, they seek out a small existing label.
-Looking to produce and develop an existing roster instead of starting from the ground up.
-Worthington hunts out a left field dance record label called Black Butter Records, run by Henry Village – whose roster includes Gorgon City, Kidnap Kid and a group called Rudimental.
-The Black Butter alignment begins.
+On Worthington's advice, they sought out a small existing label, looking to produce and develop an existing roster instead of starting from the ground up.
+Worthington looked for a left-field dance record label called Black Butter Records, run by Henry Village – whose roster includes Gorgon City, Kidnap Kid and Rudimental.

-At this time, Worthington also becomes Amor's manager, and a stream of tracks start coming through from Black Butter.
-A demo called "Feel the Love", featuring keys and a vocal, is amongst them and sits on Amor's backlog for four months until he reaches it and works on developing and producing the track.
+At this time, Worthington also became Amor's manager, and a stream of tracks started coming through from Black Butter.
+A demo called "Feel the Love" featuring keys and a vocal is amongst them and sits on Amor's backlog for four months until he began working on developing and producing the track.

-The funding cut continues to inch on, and Amor looks to securing a publishing deal in a hopeful attempt to further bolster Major Toms.
-He reaches out and takes his production of "Feel the Love" to RAM and Ministry of Sound, who turn it down, and then to Asylum Records, who turn up at Major Toms the next day with a contract to sign it as one-off single.
+The funding cut continued, and Amor looked to secure a publishing deal in a hopeful attempt to further bolster Major Toms.
+He reached out and took his production of "Feel the Love" to RAM and Ministry of Sound, who turned it down, and then to Asylum Records, who turned up at Major Toms the next day with a contract to sign it as a one-off single.

-Still never having met Rudimental or Henry Village face to face, Amor proposes a joint venture release and a naming confusion ensues – "Rudimental featuring Amor Amor" or "Rudimental and Amor Amor" are considered.
+Still never having met Rudimental or Henry Village face to face, Amor proposed a joint venture release and a naming confusion ensued – "Rudimental featuring Amir Amor" or "Rudimental and Amir Amor" are considered.

-Both are considered too lengthy, and Amor agrees to keeping his name solely in the production and writing credits.
+Both were considered too lengthy, and Amor agreed to keeping his name solely in the production and writing credits.

 After this process, Rudimental come up to Major Toms and finally meet Amor for the first time.
-Coming together to session, Amor produces and writes more songs for them, resulting in the tracks "Not Giving In" and "Spoons".
-The final touches are also added to Amor's production of "Feel the Love".
+Coming together to session, Amor produced and wrote more songs for them, resulting in the tracks "Not Giving In" and "Spoons".
+The final touches were also added to Amor's production of "Feel the Love".